OnePlaceLive Scenarios Unleashed: Project Management

 Following a save operation a Recent Location is created to the email library.
 This Recent Location retains the name of the project to allow for one-step drag/drop operations to transfer subsequent emails to recently used projects.

 Each project contains a Documents library and has the same five top-level folders.
 As described in the Information Architecture section at the top of this article, the Operations folder is where most of the documentation is created.
 As far as the Operations team is concerned this is where they store all of their documentation during the running of the project.
 Other functions of the business create content in the other folders.

 As we did with saving an email, let's look at the number of steps it takes for a member of the project team to access content in a project's operations folder.

-In this article we've seen the solution profiles in context of Outlook and OnePlaceDocs Explorer.
+In this article, we've seen the solution profiles in the context of Outlook and OnePlaceDocs Explorer.
 The same consistent user experience extends to other core applications where the user works as well, including Word, Excel, PowerPoint, Adobe Reader, Adobe Acrobat, and Windows Explorer.

 5. Hiding lists and libraries to remove clutter from Project sites

 The project sites all contain a Site Assets library, this library could be considered a part of the design of the site and is not a location that end-users should be storing documents in.
 For this scenario, we also want to remove the Calendar list.

 We can remove locations from the project site by modifying the Active Projects Central Register item adding multiple descendant locations.
 Add one location for each list/library we wish to show to the user, all other lists/libraries will be hidden.
 As you can see from the configurable Display Name, we have the flexibility using a descendant location to rename or present the list/libraries with a different name if we want.

 After making this change the appearance of the navigation is changed and we have been able to present a view of the site with the Calendar and Site Assets libraries filtered out.